adamelliotfields/notes-archive/2017/08/14/java-notes.md

 }
 ```

+### Static Fields
+Normally, when instantiating a class, the new object will have its own copies of the super class'
+fields.
+Sometimes, you want to have fields common to all sub classes.
+Use the static keyword to do
+this.

+Typically, static variables will be constants (their value cannot be changed after assignment).
+In
+order to ensure immutability, use the final keyword as well.

+By convention, constants are named in uppercase.

 ### Method Overloading
 Method overloading is the process of assigning multiple methods with the same name, but different signatures.